 Love a good smile?
 Can you see yourself improving those smiles or keeping them beautiful?
 If so, then dentistry and orthodontists work is for you!
 I don’t think I have to explain to you what a dentist does….if I do, then you may need to visit one.
 Dentists are a necessary evil as most fear them, but in reality, with today’s modern technology, dental evasiveness is nearly non-existent.

 Of the two, orthodontists are a more specialized profession earning the highest annual median wages in the $205,000 range.
-Median annual wages for dentist are around $162,000, but in both of these practices many factors determine the pay.
+Median annual wages for a dentist are around $162,000, but in both of these practices, many factors determine the pay.
 You may own your own practice, in which case you may also carry on the administrative duties as well, but the profits are all yours.
 You may be a small town dentist as opposed to a dentist or orthodontist in a large city.
 So, location, years of experience, size of the establishment, in addition to, the amount of training, education and continuing education are all variables in salary in these fields.

 Orthodontists are so much more than just teeth straighteners, they fix crooked jaws, chewing problems, and work with dental surgeons when surgery is required.

 To become a dentist, you typically are required 8 years of education and must pass both written and hands-on exams.
 Dentists are licensed by the state and requirements vary by state.
-The rate of growth according to the US BLS projects that over a ten year outlook thru the year 2022, a 16 percent growth.
+The rate of growth according to the US BLS projects that over a ten-year outlook thru the year 2022, a 16 percent growth.

 DOCTORS AND SURGEONS